Amine Takieddine: Early life

 Amine Takieddine was born on 7 November 1884, in the Lebanese village of Baakleen in the Chouf District, to a Druze family of Arabic descent.
 His father, Said Takieddine, served as the President of the Alumni Association at the American University of Beirut.
 His family was deeply rooted in different fields of literature, knowledge, and politics.

 After Takieddine completed his first year of schooling in the village school, his father enrolled him at the age of seven in the Dawdye school, which was the first school built for the Druze in Aabey.
-He studied Arabic there for two years and had the privilege to be taught by the linguistic author Ali Nasser Al-Dine, who had a great impact on developing Takieddine's literary talent.
+He studied Arabic there for two years and studied under the linguistic author Ali Nasser Al-Dine.

 In 1896, Takieddine moved to Sagesse High School in Beirut and finished his secondary school at the age of 15.
 At the Sagesse High school, the late Wadih Akel became his classmate, and Takieddine received his education from the Arabic grammar scholar Sheikh Abdullah Boustani.
-There, in Beirut, he unraveled the magnificence of the Arabic and French literature.

 Upon finishing his secondary school, Takieddine started studying English at the Syrian Protestant College, which is now known as the American University of Beirut.
-He studied there for two years; thus, his knowledge grew richer and his yearning for freedom and independence grew deeper.
+He studied there for two years.

-He travelled to Istanbul, the beating heart and the tactical brain of the Ottoman State, which was troubled by the Arab Renaissance movement; then he landed in Egypt, where he studied law and sat for his exams in Paris.
-Between 1910 and 1912, he assisted the late Anton Gemayel in publishing Az-Zouhour magazine, a platform for prominent contemporary poets and writers, where he promoted honest patriotism and guided the youth to follow the right path.
+He travelled to Istanbul, which was troubled by the Arab Renaissance movement; then he landed in Egypt, where he studied law and sat for his exams in Paris.
+Between 1910 and 1912, he assisted the late Anton Gemayel in publishing Az-Zouhour magazine, a platform for prominent contemporary poets and writers.

-Before the outbreak of World War I, in 1913, Takieddine returned to his homeland.
+Before the outbreak of World War I, in 1913, Takieddine returned to Lebanon.
 Soon after he settled in his village, the military authorities summoned him; he was sentenced to death in absentia.
 Takieddine was secretly advised to hide away, as the commander of "Beiteddine" gendarmerie was on his way, flanked by soldiers, to bring him.
 Takieddine took off to a ranch owned by his parents in Baakleen's outskirts.
-There, he was keen on writing articles, constructing rhyming poetry, and translating a novel entitled "The Story of a Poor Young Man" from French to Arabic.
-He died with only 10 pages left for translation, so Khalil Takieddine, his nephew from his late brother, embarked on translating the remaining pages.
+There, he wrote articles, rhyming poetry, and translated a novel entitled "The Story of a Poor Young Man" from French to Arabic.
+Amine Takieddine later related how he eluded capture in an interview for a Lebanese magazine.

-It is believed that Amine Takieddine was sentenced to death and that he evaded the Turkish authorities for so long until Lebanon was finally freed from the Turks' oppression.
-Amine Takieddine later related his full story, i.e., how he eluded the Turks' grasp, in an interview for a Lebanese magazine.